Noble Systems share five intriguing ways to spot employees that might be draining the energy from your contact centre.

 Also, it can minimize the damage done to customer satisfaction.

-So, without further ado, here’re five ways to detect an energy vampire – and what to do when you find them.
+So, without further ado, here’re five ways to detect workplace energy vampires – and what to do when you find them.

 1. When your best employees are not shining bright, look out